bengarrett/RetroTxt/docs/options.md

 ![Line height selection](assets/options_line_height.png)

-Line height lets you add padding between each line of text.
+Line height lets you add padding to each line of text.
 The amount of padding used is dependent on the size of the font.
 A **25%** line height would introduce padding 1/4 of the height of the font.
 A **1x** (100%) value would pad the same height as the font in use.